COC Adjunct & Non-Credit Faculty FLEX InfoAdjunct & Non-Credit Faculty FLEX Info

 A. No, but adjunct faculty are encouraged to attend flex workshops and are paid for up to 9 hours each semester (fall and spring) for attending flex workshops

-The first five hours will be paid at your established hourly rate
+The first five hours will be paid at the instructional rate.

-The remaining four hours will be paid at the non-instructional rate, which is 65% of your established hourly rate
+The remaining four hours will be paid at the non-instructional rate.

 Adjunct faculty must have a teaching assignment in the semester they attend a flex workshop in order to receive payment